Get To > Have To: A Strong Shift

 It's a small change, but it shifts our entire view.
 "Have to" feels heavy, like a burden.
 "Get to" reminds us we're alive, we have choices, we have opportunities.

-This isn't about ignoring responsibilities.
-It's about finding the tiny bit of good in them.
-It's about seeing the chance to act, to participate, to be here.
+This lets us find the tiny bit of good in every task and responsibility.
+It's about seizing the chance to act, to participate, to be here.

 Can you notice one "have to" thought this week, then reframe it as a "get to"?